williams-jacquelinec/project7/README.md

 * Proper implementation of 'sample_seqs' function (1 point)

 ## Autoencoder (10 points)
-* Generating training and validation datasets (2 points)
+* Read in dataset and generate train and validation splits (2 points)
 * Successfully train your autoencoder (4 points)
 * Plots of training and validation loss (2 points)
 * Explanation of hyperparameters and exaple reconstruction (2)